-In his critique, though, Zerzan goes beyond the linguistic simplifications and the rhetoric of the symbolic: it doesn't matter whether we call it the "American way", "Civilization" (such as the French, the English, the Roman or the European), the Arab Empire, the Chinese Civilization, etc. These are structures of the same machine, where a certain human population has acquired great power by having imposed on other humans and non-humans the symbolic abstraction and thus ruptured them from the natural world: the earth, the sea, and the skies.
-The civilized societies have violence late "their" (the brown people's) "overpopulation" and not "our" (civilized) voracious appetites.
+In his critique, though, Zerzan goes beyond the linguistic simplifications and the rhetoric of the symbolic: it doesn't matter whether we call it the "American way", "Civilization" (such as the French, the English, the Roman or the European), the Arab Empire, the Chinese Civilization, etc.

+These are structures of the same machine, where a certain human population has acquired great power by having imposed on other humans and non-humans the symbolic abstraction and thus ruptured them from the natural world: the earth, the sea, and the skies.
+The civilized societies have violence and war as the basic code in the language of their program with an implicit drive towards stratification and machines.